-The main area of damage produced by meth use is on the psychological health of users.
-The way meth affects the brain is extremely powerful, and can cause long term changes in the structure and function of critical complexes, resulting in drastic behavioral changes.
+Often the most severe areas of damage produced by meth use is on the psychological health of users.
+The way meth affects the brain is extremely powerful, and can cause long term changes in brain structure.
 Some of the more common psychological issues include:

 - Dementia-Like Symptoms

 - Psychotic States (mania, extreme paranoia, delusional thinking, etc.)